- Campus Life

 From 2004-2007, Dr. Mefferd Kelty served as the Artistic Director of InterAct Teen to Teen Theatre.
 Then in 2007, she co-founded Independent Actors Theatre, a fringe theatre company in Columbia, MO, and served as its Artistic Director from 2007-2010.
 She still serves on the board of trustees of IAT.
 She also founded the annual short Women’s Play Festival as part of Independent Actors Theatre’s regular season, which is now in its 7th season as a national new works festival.
 If you’re interested in the theatre company, please check out the website: www.iatheatre.org.
 She is also a board member of 30City, a non-profit organization whose mission is to enhance the cultural and community spirit in Plattsburgh, providing opportunities for educators and performers to engage the public (you can find 30City on Facebook).

 At heart, Dr. Mefferd Kelty is a generalist, with a strong love of the literature, history, theory, and production of theatre.
 Her experiences and interests in theatre are broad ranging from performance, directing, and technical production to dramatic literature, history, and theory.
 Dr. Mefferd Kelty’s performances have been numerous and varied, ranging from classical to contemporary.
 She has directed and performed in several original works (two off-Broadway directing credits).
 She also worked as both performer and facilitator in two Theatre of the Oppressed interactive theatre troupes.
 Her theatre work also extends into technical theatre as a master electrician, scene shop supervisor, and a technical director among other backstage roles.
-She is also an avid runner (5K to ½ marathon) and yogini and encourages her students to find an embodied practice that strengthens them physically, mentally, and spiritually.
+She is also an avid runner (5K to marathon) and yogini and encourages her students to find an embodied practice that strengthens them physically, mentally, and spiritually.
 She begins her yoga teacher training this fall in Essex, NY.

 Dr. Mefferd Kelty is currently teaching Theatre History, Dramatic Literature, Directing, and Performance at SUNY Plattsburgh as an Assistant Professor.
 While having a love and appreciation for the classics, her favorite area of literature is contemporary drama.
 Her research and creative scholarship focuses on ethics of representation, practice, and pedagogy.
-She is currently researching American playwright, Lanford Wilson, as associate editor of a three-volume anthology of his short stories, poems, essays, and correspondence.
+She is currently researching American playwright, Lanford Wilson, as the associate editor of the upcoming anthology, Tales from Oz: Short Stories of Lanford Wilson.

 Dr. Mefferd Kelty is a passionate believer in service leadership.
-She serves as the Theatre representative in Faculty Senate, Faculty Senate Secretary, and as a member of the General Education committee, and is a current member of the Academic Council.
-She is a Safe Space trainer, co-coordinator of The Queer Monologues, and strong supporter of LGBTQ issues.
-She is the Association of Theatre in Higher Education Theatre as a Liberal Art Focus Group Planner (2014-2015) and future TLA Focus Group Representative (2016-2017).
-She is a play respondent and the 2nd Vice Chair of the National Playwriting Program for Region I Kennedy Center/American College Theatre Festival and serves as a blind reader to several new play development programs.
+She serves as the Chair of the Faculty Senate, the Theatre representative, is a former member of the General Education committee, and is a current member of the Academic Council.
+She is a Safe Space committee member and trainer, co-coordinator of The Queer Monologues, and strong supporter of LGBTQ issues.
+She is the Association of Theatre in Higher Education Theatre as a Liberal Art Focus Group Representative (2016-2017).
+She is also a regional play respondent and selector and is the 2nd Vice Chair of the National Playwriting Program for Region I Kennedy Center/American College Theatre Festival and serves as a blind reader to several new play development programs.